Kosta Boda: History

 The company has a history of working with well known artists and designers such as Monica Backström, Ewald Dahlskog, Anna Ehrner, Sven Erixson, Erik Hoglund, Åsa Jungnelius, Tyra Lundgren, Mona Morales-Schildt, Edvin Ollers, Sven Erik Skawonius, Ulrica Hydman Vallien, Bertil Vallien, Goran Warff, and Ann Wolff.

 In the 1950s Vicke Lindstrand, who served as the company's artistic director from 1950 to 1973, commissioned the architect Bruno Mathsson to design several buildings for Kosta.
 These included an exhibition hall and a row of terraced worker's houses.
 The latter, known as the Kosta Glashus, was granted legally protected Byggnadsminne status by the Swedish National Heritage Board in 2007.

+In 1990 Orrefors bought Kosta Boda.

 Objects made by Kosta are in collections such as the Swedish National Museum, Smålands museum, National Museum of Norway, the Victorian and Albert Museum in London and the National Museum of Wales, Museum Boijmans Van Beuningen in the Netherlands, as well as the Brooklyn Museum, Metropolitan Museum and Museum of Modern Art in New York.

 Kosta Boda is also known as the maker of the Eurovision Song Contest trophy since 2008, and the Women’s World Championship International Handball Federation trophy since 2023.